tobento-ch/app-crud/README.md

             // you may set the default active columns,
             // otherwise the first 5 fields and actions will be used.
             ->default('title', 'date', 'actions')

+            // you may display only certain columns:
+            ->only('title', 'date', 'actions')

+            // you may display columns except this specified:
+            ->except('title', 'date')

             // you may reorder the columns:
             ->reorder('title', 'date', 'actions')